A community center against poverty

 Glimmers of hope for the next generation

-This includes age-appropriate education about HIV/AIDS, because as elsewhere in South Africa, many people in this region are HIV-positive – often without even knowing it.
+This also includes age-appropriate education on HIV/AIDS because in this region of South Africa, too, many people are HIV positive – often without even knowing it.
 It is therefore particularly important to sensitise children to the issue early on.
 They are also tested for HIV and receive medical treatment if necessary.

 “At the community centre, children receive one-to-one support with their learning.
 This boosts their self-confidence and is fun,” says Emma Rutherford.
 She is the director of Jika Uluntu, SolidarMed’s local partner organisation, which is implementing the project.
 Martin Ramsauer